aem-design/aem.design/_manual/060-conventions.md

             <component structure>
 ```

-Where possible initial component structure should be located in the v1 subfolder, this will also ensure that evolution of component will require marginaly less effort.
+Where possible initial component structure should be located in the v1 subfolder, this will also ensure that evolution of component will require marginally less effort.

 ```
 components